formkiq/formkiq-core/README.md

 ## License

-MIT - 2020 (c) FormKiq Inc. More details see LICENSE file.
+MIT - 2020-2022 (c) FormKiQ, Inc. For more details, see LICENSE file.